apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 TODO: Explain entropy (uncertainty) as a finetuning resource, summarize my tweet from before

-* Include the figure from the paper about their recipe
+* Include the figure from the paper about their recipes

 ## Dataset Construction, Synthetic Data, and Epiplexity